 St Rita of Cascia was a wife and mother, then later in life a nun.
-She is the patron saint of impossible causes, marital problems, and abuse.
+She endured abuse and the death of her husband and two sons but heroically remained faithful throughout it.

 The Life of St. Rita